xitu/gold-miner/TODO/why-our-website-is-faster-than-yours.md

 -
 **CDN**: So, we wanted control and hosted the site ourselves.
 Yes, yes, and now we want to move to a CDN to get rid of network latency caused by the physical distance between client and server.
 Although our clients are mostly based in the Netherlands, we want to reach the worldwide front-end community in a way that reflects what we do best: quality, performance, and moving the web forward.

 Thanks for reading!
 Did you enjoy reading this post?
 Do you have comments or questions?
-Let us know!
+Let us know [via Twitter](https://twitter.com/devoorhoede).
+And if you enjoy building fast websites, [why not join us](https://www.voorhoede.nl/en/team/)?